Concepts

 Characteristics:

-• restart_policy is set to always
+• restart_policy is configurable (default "always")

 • No TTL — runs until you explicitly stop or delete